 This study included another set of simulated images with identical geometry to understand how repeatable the four different calcium scoring techniques are.
 The only variation between the two groups of images comes from the random quantum noise associated with the simulation itself.
 First, all false-negative values were removed from the analysis and then the reproducibility of the results was calculated.
 Then the results for the stationary phantoms were plotted, comparing measurements from the first set of images against the second set of images for all four scoring techniques (Fig. 5).
 The RMSE and RMSD values for integrated calcium mass were 0.708 mg and 0.692 mg, respectively (Fig. 5A).
 The RMSE and RMSD values for volume fraction calcium mass were 0.783 mg and 0.776 mg, respectively (Fig. 5B).
 The RMSE and RMSD values for Agatston scoring were 0.982 mg and 0.980 mg, respectively (Fig. 5C).
 The RMSE and RMSD values for spatially weighted calcium scoring were 4.722 mg and 4.714 mg, respectively (Fig. 5D).

 The correlation coefficient and best-fit line were also calculated for each calcium scoring technique and are shown in Table 4.
 The results were then repeated for the motion-affected simulated phantom data.
-Again, similar trends were seen in reproducibility analysis for both the stationary and motion-affected scans.
-These results are shown in Table 4.
+Again, similar trends were seen in reproducibility analysis for both the stationary (Table 4) and motion-affected scans (Table 5).